 - 1 tablespoon togarashi spice (or other hot spice)

 - canola oil for frying

-- In a bowl combine the rice flour, white pepper, and ½ tsp salt in a shallow dish for dredging.
+- In a bowl combine the rice flour, pepper, and ½ teaspoon salt in a shallow dish for dredging.

-Next, make the batter by whisking together the milk, mustard, ½ teaspoon salt, black pepper, and togarashi in a shallow dish.
+- Make the batter by whisking together the milk, mustard, ½ teaspoon salt, and togarashi (or hot spice of your choice) in a shallow dish.

-- One at a time coat the pickles slices in the dredge, then the batter, then the dredge then place in the hot oil until golden brown on both sides.
-Transfer to a paper towel.
+- One at a time coat the pickle slices in the dredge, the batter, and the dredge again.

-Mix together the ketchup, bbq sauce, and hot sauce (I used sriracha) in a small bowl.
-Taste and adjust seasoning to your preference.
+- Mix together the ketchup, bbq sauce, and hot sauce (I used sriracha) in a small bowl.
+Taste and adjust seasonings to your preference.